0810-Software/FNew-ZeroNet/readme.md

 ## What is in this repository?

-- The FNew pages, posts and site (using Github Pages)
+- The FNew pages, posts and site's HTML code
-- (Future plans) The releases of the client apps.
-- (Future plans) Code that helps me to keep everything on rails. *(actually, there is a new repository for that, [0810-Software/FNew-PHP](https://github.com/0810-Software/FNew-PHP).*
+- (Future plans) Code that helps me to keep everything on rails. *(actually, there is a new repository for that, [0810-Software/FNew-PHP](https://github.com/0810-Software/FNew-PHP).*)

 ## Okay, what is FNew?